Bekun67/Motor/WaveEngine/README.md

 ## ✨🧱 Physics system
 With the help of Bullet, we implemented a physics system in Wave Engine, and it can do the following:

-- Abbility to change gravity and simulation in Settings:
+- Ability to change gravity and simulation in Settings:
   ![Physics Settings](images/physics_settings.png)
 - Component Rigid Body that you can attach to a Game Object:
   ![Select RigidBody](images/select_rigidbody.png)